nuejs/nue/packages/www/docs/roadmap.md

 ```

-## Universal data model (Complete)
+## One data model (Completed)
 Complete the rest of the models and functionality:

-**All models** - Customers (user accounts), charges (payments), records (products/inventory), traffic (analytics).
+**All models** - Customers (user accounts), charges (payments) and collections (products, issues, .. any item type)

 **Analytics** - Aggregation model for website traffic.
 Combines with event data to provide insights across your entire history.

-**Event streaming** - Live streaming of conversion events to all active admin interfaces.
+**Event streaming** - Live streaming of key events to all active admin interfaces.

-This completes the universal backend, enabling full business applications with real-time analytics and customer management.
+This completes the singuar backend, enabling full business applications with real-time analytics and customer management.

 ## Admin interfaces
-Complete admin products built on the universal data model.
+Complete admin products built on the one data model.
 Works with any design system and matches your public interface.

-**Universal UI library** - Components for all data model patterns.
-Tables, forms, charts, and filters that work across users, leads, customers, and records.
+**Frontend framework** - UI components, data models, and design systems working seamlessly together.

 **Data mocking** - Generate realistic business data from high-level parameters.
 Develop against believable scenarios, not random noise.

 **Admin templates** - Analytics dashboards, mailing list management, customer relations, and communication tools.
 Ready to customize for your business.